Metro Hamilton home values have been volatile since 2021, and are now trending downward.

 Statistics Canada defines Metro Hamilton as the cities of Hamilton, Burlington, and Grimsby.

-We believe politicians hope to guide the market toward a typical annual real estate cycle with a price growth of 1 to 3% annually – in line with income growth.
+We believe politicians are implementing policies to guide the market toward a typical annual real estate cycle with price growth of 1 to 3% annually – in line with income growth.

 New homebuyers can’t afford to get on the first step of the homeownership ladder, and households who want to climb the next rung (i.e., upgrade to a larger home) can’t qualify for a new mortgage at the current rates.